Lightning-AI/litgpt/README.md

 &nbsp;

-## Configuration Files for Enhanced Performance
+## Configuration files for enhanced performance

 LitGPT also allows users to use configuration files in YAML format instead of specifying settings via the command line interface and comes with a set of model-specific defaults for good out-of-the-box performance: